mariokonrad/vhf-sim/README.md

 ## Technical

-Tested build environments: Linux, Windows (mingw)
+Tested build environments: Linux, Windows (mingw), currently the packaging is done only for Windows.

 Formatted using `clang-format-3.7`.

 Language translations done using Qt's `linguist`, language files in directory `lang`.

+The software is written in C++ (some C++11) and Lua 5.1.1

 ### Build on Linux